michael-sayapin/sayap_in/content/posts/on-rewrites.md

 Back-office people were happy (the pages were infinitely faster), my project director was happy, the boss was reasonably nonplussed (he turned out to be that "I only delegate 'cuz I'm too busy, I could've done it myself much better, of course" kind of guy).

-We even grew a few tens of percents during that time, to 50-60 orders per day.
+We even grew a few tens of percent during that time, to 50-60 orders per day.
 It was a long way to thousands of daily orders we saw in a few years, but it was a good start.

 And I stayed true to Django (and allergic to PHP) ever since.
 It lived up to the promise of being "the web framework for perfectionists with deadlines", and we all have deadlines.
 If you don't have, either you're in a bubble (enjoy it while it lasts), or it's your last year in business.
 Rethink it.

-Either way, the morale of the story is:
+Either way, the moral of the story is:

 - ~~don't get in arguments with your developers~~,
 - only rewrite if you're absolutely cornered,